rioki/rjson/README.md

 of the members is not recorded.
 As a result reading and writing a JSON file will probably reorder the members.
 Semantically the files are equal, yet it may not be what was expected.

-### Human Readable Output

-Currently the library outputs JSON without any formatting.
-This may not be what was expected, but it is valid JSON.

 ### Unicode Sequences